draft notes Field Journal

 Without Brand Kit: Five team members create social media graphics using different shades of the brand colour, different logo versions, and inconsistent font sizes.
 The social feed looks fragmented.

 With Brand Kit: The team uses the Create tab → Brand Kit to generate branded banners, posters, and images.
-Every piece automatically uses the correct palette, logo, and style — because Copilot reads the Brand Kit.
+For an animated launch campaign, marketing reaches for @Adobe Express in Copilot Chat and exports back to PNG and MP4.
+Every piece uses the correct palette, logo, and style — because the Brand Kit colours and fonts guide every tool the team uses.

 Scenario 3: The IT Admin Onboarding New Staff